logo

 View Answer

-Explanation: The polar command is pre-defined in MATLAB and it only takes inputs within a parentheses only.
-Hence, the above statement is false.
+Explanation: The polar command is pre-defined in MATLAB and it takes inputs within parenthesis.
+In general, function syntax is the standard way to call functions in MATLAB.
+However, if we use command syntax, then the polar command can be invoked without using parenthesis.
+Hence, the above statement is true.

 Sanfoundry Global Education & Learning Series – MATLAB.